-RAY GOLDBACHER: You know every day 3 billion shares change hands.
+RAY GOLDBACHER: You know, every day, three billion shares change hands.
 Who knows why?
 I mean the best you can do is try to take the temperature of the predominant trend.
-Analysts and journalists find ways to explain the market no matter what it does -- or try.
+Analysts and journalists find ways to explain the market no matter what it does – or try.

 BOB GARFIELD: But, Gross says, his colleagues do know how to find someone to float a theory.

-HUGH JOHNSON: It's a real giant leap of faith to say this is what's been on the minds of investors and made them make decisions, cause you obviously don't survey every investor.
-But you get a sense that the markets tend to respond or react to new in a fairly -- fairly predictable way.
-Having done this for a while, it's probably a pretty good guess that these events do in -somehow - some manner - affect investors.
+HUGH JOHNSON: It's a real giant leap of faith to say this is what's been on the minds of investors and made them make decisions, because you obviously don't survey every investor.
+But you get a sense that the markets tend to respond or react to news in a fairly, fairly predictable way.
+Having done this for a while, it's probably a pretty good guess that these events do in somehow, some manner, affect investors.

-BOB GARFIELD: Quick followup question.
-Are you sure?
+BOB GARFIELD: A quick follow-up question: Are you sure?

-BOB GARFIELD: Then we collar his pal, Dieter Uber (ph).
-The Nasdaq was down about 1 percent today.
+BOB GARFIELD: Then we collar his pal, Dieter Uber.
+The NASDAQ was down about one percent today.
 Why?

 BOB GARFIELD: You sure about that?

-KIEREN LOCKHERN: It's probably just overheated.
+KIERAN LOCKHERN: It's probably just overheated.
 You know?
 Numbers have come out; there's nothing to take us up any further.
-Now people eventually look at the profits that they have and realize--either take 'em or-- got off the pot.
+Now people eventually look at the profits that they have and realize, either take 'em or get off the pot.

 BOB GARFIELD: So a little bit of profit-taking.

-DAVID WILSON: There are days when it's pretty straightforward - you, you get a figure - you know it might be a company earnings, it might be an economic report -- and that really does set the tone for the day!
-And, and you see it even before trading begins, because you're looking at what's happening overseas with the futures markets, with U.S. stocks traded there, and it may be that whatever the theme is at 8:30 in the morning carries all the way through the day.
+DAVID WILSON: There are days when it's pretty straightforward.
+You get a figure - you know, it might be a company earnings, it might be an economic report - and that really does set the tone for the day.
+And you see it even before trading begins, because you're looking at what's happening overseas with the futures markets, with U.S. stocks traded there, and it may be that whatever the theme is at 8:30 in the morning carries all the way through the day.